Aladdin/Simon & Schuster, Hardcover, 978-1481478519

 Read my blog post about the book on the Nerdy Book Club blog.

 Norah Levy has just completed two years of treatment for leukemia and is ready to go back to the “real world” of middle school.
-The hospital social worker warns her that the transition back may be tricky, but Norah isn’t worried.
-Because compared with battling cancer, how tricky can seventh grade be?
+She knows it’ll be tricky–but like the Greek mythological characters she read about while she was sick, Norah’s up for any challenge.

-Very.
-Everyone is either treating Norah like she will break at any second, or acting weird about all the attention she’s getting.
-Her best friend, Harper, does her best to be there for Norah, but she doesn’t get it, really–and is hanging out with a new group of girls, leaving Norah feeling a little unsteady.
+But seventh grade turns out to be trickier than she thought.
+Norah’s classmates don’t know what to make of her.
+Her best friend, Harper, tries to be there for her, but she doesn’t get it, really—and is hanging out with a new group of girls.
 Norah’s other good friend, Silas, is avoiding her.
 What’s that about, anyway?

 "The moment that really sings is when Norah realizes that there are some life experiences that change you forever, and that’s not always a bad thing.
 Dee, whose acknowledgments hint at family experience with childhood cancer, does an exceptional job accurately depicting Norah’s struggles in a way that is translatable to those with varied understanding of illness.
 A powerful story not only about illness, but about accepting yourself for who you are—no matter the experiences that shaped you."—Kirkus Reviews, starred review